 - Article VIII of the state Constitution provides for an "adequate public education."
-Education prior to the postsecondary level "shall be free and shall be provided for by taxation." - Quality Basic Education Act of 1986 was passed in part to minimize local discrepancies in funding and created a new funding mechanism for schools

-• State funding:

-- State funds are raised primarily by sales taxes and income taxes - Complicated funding formula for state funding based primarily on: - 19 categories of student and the cost of educating each (instructional programs); - The amount of time each student spends in each activity (FTEs); - The degrees and experience of teachers hired by the school ("training & education"). - Some activities are not funded by QBE at all (e.g. art, music) - Since 2002, the state has funded schools at an amount lower than the QBE requires under emergency "austerity measures" that accelerated during the depression.
-These cuts have were reduced for 2016 but still remain to some degree. - 2015 state budget still included significant austerity cuts, but less than in 2014 - Calculated by state DOE, administered by local authorizing authority (APS)
+Education prior to the postsecondary level "shall be free and shall be provided for by taxation." - Quality Basic Education Act of 1986 was passed in part to minimize local discrepancies in funding and created a new funding mechanism for schools - State funding: - State funds are raised primarily by sales taxes and income taxes - Complicated funding formula for state funding based primarily on: - 19 categories of student and the cost of educating each (instructional programs); - The amount of time each student spends in each activity (FTEs); - The degrees and experience of teachers hired by the school ("training & education"). - Some activities are not funded by QBE at all (e.g. art, music) - Since 2002, the state has funded schools at an amount lower than the QBE requires under emergency "austerity measures" that accelerated during the depression - o 2015 state budget still included significant austerity cuts, but less than in 2014 - Calculated by state DOE, administered by local authorizing authority (APS)